ar-bansal/dsc-202-fraud-analytics/README.md

 ```

 3. Run python notebook
-Once neo4j has been set up and is running, run the `neo4j-data-ingestion.ipynb` to ingest the `neo4j-import/fraudTestSample.csv` file into the Neo4j.
+Once neo4j has been set up and is running, run the `neo4j-data-ingestion+analysis.ipynb` to ingest the `neo4j-import/fraudTestSample.csv` file into the Neo4j and for doing further analysis with Neo4j.
 To limit the number of rows that are ingested, add `LIMIT 10` after the `WITH ROW` line in the query.

 After setting up the postgres container, run the `postgres-data-ingestion.ipynb` notebook to ingest the `postgres-import/fraudTestSample.csv` file into Postgres.